DeSoDev/EmbeDeSo/README.md

 # EmbeDeSo

-Easy Cloudflare Workers script that you can add to your DeSo Node domain to enable proper dynamic title and meta tags and with that get proper URL embeds on all majopr platforms like Discord, Slack & Twitter.
+Easy Cloudflare Workers script that you can add to your DeSo Node domain to enable proper dynamic title and meta tags and with that get proper SEO content as well as URL embeds on all major platforms like Discord, Slack & Twitter.

 [Read more about DeSo](https://deso.org) and [How to Run a Node](http://docs.deso.org/devs/running-a-node).